Where Do I Start?

 - Enter the lottery: If you would like to live in another house other than the one you currently live in, select this option.
-You will be entered into the housing lottery and (later) assigned a lottery number.
-Then come back to BannerWeb during your access time to continue in the lottery process by completing your House Choice Form where you will also see the house quotas and receive your house lottery number (not room draw number).
+You will then complete the House Choice Form.

 2. Fill out the House Choice Form if you are leaving your current house.

 This form asks you to pick your top five houses on campus.
-If you have chosen to move out of your current house, you will need to go back to BannerWeb during the access schedule to access your House Choice Form.
+If you have chosen to move out of your current house, you will need to go back to BannerWeb to access your House Choice Form.
 This form allows you to indicate five house preferences.

 When you log on to BannerWeb and access your House Choice Form you will be notified of your house lottery number.
 The range of lottery numbers reflects the number of students in each class who have elected to enter the lottery to change houses.
 The approximate range of lottery numbers is from 1 to 650 or higher within each class.
 This is not your room draw number.